azcoov/twilio.clr/README.md

 ## Available Methods

-Currently it has a single method for sending SMS messages.
-Please help me implement the other API methods.
+To use any of these functions first compile this CLR, deploy it to your SQL server, and execute the procedure you want to run.

-To use any of these functions first compile this CLR, deploy it to your SQL server, and execute the procedure you want to run
+You will need the System.Web assembly available on your SQL Server to deploy it.

 ## Sending a message